lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 the drop-down menu.
 Under the "Layers" section, click the last icon and select "Add Marker".
 A marker labeled "Marker #1" will appear at the center of the image.
 Click and drag the marker to the desired location, and adjust its size by dragging any corner of the surrounding box.
-To edit the marker, click the "Manipualte overlay display" icon and go to the "Marker #1" section.
+To edit the marker, click the "Manipulate overlay display" icon and go to the "Marker #1" section.
 Change the label by typing "galaxy of interest" into the "Label" field, and use the "Corner" drop-down to adjust the label’s position.
 To change the marker's color, click the "color" box to open the "Color Picker" window and select your preferred color.
 To add another marker, click